A galactic tug-of-war: how (not) to simultaneously fit the Milky Way satellite luminosity function and the mass-metallicity relation: Theoretical background

 As the focus of this paper is to investigate the satellite population of the Milky Way, we limit ourselves to only consider the assembly history of Milky Way-mass haloes as a first step.
 We generate 100 realisations of a Milky Way-like halo, defined as a host halo with a present-day mass of $10^{12}\,\mathrm{M}_\odot$; by using multiple realisations, we are able to measure not just the median, but also the {\it scatter} predicted for any given statistic.
 The merger trees are built to resolve haloes as small as $M_\mathrm{halo}\sim10^6\,\mathrm{M}_\odot$, which is well below the mass scale in which the smallest galaxies form in our model (which are haloes with virial velocities $\sim16-17$ kms$^{-1}$, corresponding to the atomic hydrogen cooling limit; see Appendix~\ref{sec:gal_host}).

 Each \galform{} run takes around 3 hours on a single core using these settings.
 While this is not prohibitive, it is not ideal given the enormous number of samples needed for the evaluation of Sobol' indices\footnote{Our \galform{} emulator is evaluated at more than 49,000 points in the 11-dimensional parameter space to obtain the results presented in Section~\ref{sec:main}.}.
 For this reason, we design a neural network emulator, trained on the outputs of full \galform{} simulations, to expedite this process.
+Our approach builds upon early work by \cite{Bower2010} who used a Bayesian emulator to explore the parameter space of the \galform{} model, albeit focusing on the luminosity function of field galaxies.

 We begin by performing a series of \galform{} runs, sampling 2600 points in the 11-dimensional input space in which each parameter is varied over the ranges shown in Table~\ref{tab:params}.
 This input space is sampled using a Latin hypercube.
 From each of these runs, we compute the (binned) luminosity function and the mass-metallicity relation of the associated satellite galaxy populations.
-As each host halo merger tree is generated 100 times (using different random seeds), we are able to measure both the median relation as well as the scatter for each set of parameter choices.
+As each host halo merger tree is generated 100 times (using different random seeds) for each of the 2600 \galform{} runs, we are able to measure both the median relation as well as the scatter for each set of parameter choices.